forwardemail/forwardemail.net/app/views/faq/index.md

 * **Outbound SMTP Limit Upgrade** — choose an amount to add (+1000, +2000, or +3000 emails daily), or select "Other" to request a custom amount.

 Submitting either form sends your request to our team for review — it does not charge you immediately.
 Once approved, we'll email you a secure payment link to complete the upgrade.
 You can have one pending request per type (storage or SMTP) at a time; submitting again within 3 days of a prior request for the same type isn't allowed until that window passes.

+### What is included in the Enterprise License

+The Enterprise License is **$250/month**, quoted and invoiced directly rather than purchased through the pricing page.
+It includes everything in the Team plan plus:

+* **Terms of Use exception for third parties** – you may operate a service or integration where your customers, students, or clients (not only your own employees and contractors) use or benefit from Forward Email.
+Our standard [Terms](/terms) do not allow this.
+* **Countersigned enterprise agreement and DPA** – sent for review and signature via DocuSign.
+This is how you obtain a signed [Data Processing Agreement](/dpa) rather than the copy accepted with our Terms.
+* **Custom contractual terms** where we can support them, such as breach notification SLAs (see [How do you handle data breach notifications](#how-do-you-handle-data-breach-notifications)).
+* **Unlimited API requests** with no rate limiting.
+* **Dedicated customer support chatroom** with our engineering team.
+* **Onboarding assistance and real-time engineering support.**

+It does not change where your data is processed: see [Can I keep my email processing and storage in the EU (data residency)](#can-i-keep-my-email-processing-and-storage-in-the-eu-data-residency).

+**Who needs it:** anyone whose use of the service falls outside the Terms (third-party access), and anyone who requires a countersigned DPA, custom DPA terms, or a named engineering contact for compliance purposes.

+**How to start:** [contact us](/help) with your legal company name, registered address, company registration and VAT numbers, and the name, title, and email address of the person who will sign.
+We will reply with a DocuSign agreement for review.

 ### How is it free